Hurt No More: Commercial performance

 Hurt No More debuted at number two on the US Billboard 200 behind Usher's Confessions (2004), and atop the Top R&B/Hip-Hop Albums chart, selling 223,000 copies in its first week.
 It also debuted and peaked at number three on the UK Albums Chart.
+During the week of May 12, 2004, the album entered at number 7 on the Billboard 200, selling 90,000 units.
 "I Don't Wanna Know" was issued as the album's lead single.
 Based on a sample of the song "Boadicea" by Irish singer Enya from her 1987 self-titled album which came to prominence on The Fugees track "Ready or Not" from the album The Score (1996), the song features a rap by P. Diddy.
-"I Don't Wanna Know" was released in early 2004 and become a worldwide hit, reaching number in Germany and on the US Billboard Rhythmic Top 40, also peaking at number two on the Billboard Hot 100.
+"I Don't Wanna Know" was released in early 2004 and became a worldwide hit, reaching number one in Germany and on the US Billboard Rhythmic Top 40, also peaking at number two on the Billboard Hot 100.